-There are no benefits or concessional terms and conditions applicable to the close family members of Directors and other key management personnel, with the exception of one close family member of a Director who is an employee of the Society and is eligible for a concessional rate loan under the same terms and conditions as other employees.
+There are no benefits or concessional terms and conditions applicable to the close family members of Directors and other key management personnel.

 There are no loans to close family relatives or other related parties of key management personnel which are impaired in relation to the loan balances or interest.